-Plan the end is not doing funeral arrangements, although I have thought of writing my own eulogy.
+Plan the end is not doing funeral insurance and arrangements, although I have thought of writing my own eulogy.
 Perhaps, that is a little too controlling!
 Would you buy an airline ticket without knowing the destination?
 Would you get on a bus, if you did not know where it was going?
 Many young people enter college for all the wrong reasons.
 Some day you will want to retire and you need to plan for it.

 I cannot imagine writing a book without having some idea about the ending.
 Yet, many people start careers and rarely think about their career or lives after their career.
 If you ask a young person who just graduated college or finished some other training, they will say that is forty (40) years from now.
 It is so far off; they do not think they have to do anything now about it.
 It as though they are talking about someone else.
 That someone else is old and is not on the radar.
 They are worried about student debt, relationships and finding their first home.

 Those are the facts as they see it.
 I remember seeing a scene in my favorite (Jim Thorpe All American) movie when Jim runs away from school.
 Mom wants Dad to beat him so he will go back to school.
 Instead Jim’s Dad asks him what he sees when he looks at the fields.
 After Jim responds, his Dad tells him it is a child’s perspective.
 He points out how school will help him do more.
 He assures his father that he will go back to school.
 No beating needed!

 A little adult guidance does wonders with young people.
 So as the (senior) adult in the room, I want to help you plan your end.
 A good beginning will mean a good ending.
 It is a little like a story.
 I start with a good title, then a beginning, middle and an ending.
 If you like it, you might come back and read a few more articles.
 Since I am offering information as well as a story, I want to influence your thinking.
 It wouldn’t hurt, if you took the advice and make your own action plan.